Minor in Politics and Pubic Policy

 |84-104||Decision Processes in American Political Institutions||9|

 Students must complete one of the following courses.
 Students may take this course before or after participating in the CMU/WSP.
-Excluded from all double counting rules.
+Unlimited double counting in this category is permitted.

 |84-110||Foundations of Political Economy||9|

 |73-102||Principles of Microeconomics||9|